Atomic Time UTC

 * * *

-When the group allocation is drawn on April 1, 2022, the host country Qatar and the top seven in the FIFA world rankings will be in pot 1.
+In the draw for group allocation on April 1, 2022, the host country Qatar and the seven best placed in the FIFA world rankings came into pot 1.
 Since the world rankings are constantly changing, a key date has to be set.
 This key date determines which snapshot of the world ranking list is used for the draw of the groups.

 How does the FIFA World Ranking come about? - How is the rank actually calculated?